-Spy agencies urged to fix open secret: a lack of diversity
+Spy agencies urged to fix open secret: A lack of diversity

 The NSA stopped requiring applicants for internal promotions to disclose the date they were last promoted to the boards considering their application.
 Officials familiar with the change say it was intended to benefit applicants who take longer to move up the agency ladder, often including working parents or people from underrepresented communities.

 The CIA two years ago formally tied yearly bonuses for its senior executives to their performance on diversity goals, measured next to factors such as leadership and intelligence tradecraft.
-Last year’s class of new senior executives was the most diverse in the agency’s history.
+Last year’s class of new senior executives was the most diverse in the agency’s history, with 47% women and 27% people from minority backgrounds, which exceed the percentages of women and minorities in the agency’s total workforce.

 Said CIA spokesperson Tammy Thorp: “We are proud of the Agency’s progress in ensuring our hiring, assignment, and promotion processes do not create barriers to advancement.”